 The trust’s senior leadership team delivers the strategy of the Board of Trustees and provides leadership and shared support to the schools in the Trust, under the direction of the Chief Executive Officer, Liz West.

-Katharine Anstey (Associate Director, WAT, Headteacher – Merley First School)
+Katharine Anstey (Associate Director, Initio Learning Trust, Headteacher – Merley First School)

 Katharine has been Headteacher of Merley First School since September 2019, having previously been Headteacher, Head of School and Deputy Headteacher at St John's CE First School, Wimborne since 2015.
 She was appointed as Associate Director of Wimborne Academy Trust in July 2021.

 Katharine is a Headteacher Advocate for the Jurassic Maths Hub and is part of the Strategic Board.
 She has supported schools across the county and beyond develop a mastery approach in Maths and has led the implementation of Maths – No Problem! across Wimborne Academy Trust.